Here are some of the best festivals in Luxembourg that light up Luxembourg’s cultural and social life.

 Vianden Medieval Festival

 This medieval festival, situated around the old stone Vianden castle, takes place around the first week of August and is the largest in Luxembourg.
 The medieval theme from this bygone era is alive throughout the day and “knight” with a diverse programme, from campfires and combat shows to juggling, calligraphy shows and more.
 There is a medieval crafts market, concerts of traditional medieval music, and an array of hearty tavern foods from centuries before.
 Live entertainment such as belly dancers and snake charmers dance to drum beats as guests enjoy grilled meats and jovial cheer.
-The 2019 Vianden Medieval Festival takes place from 27 July to 4 August.
+The 2019 Vianden Medieval Festival takes place from 27 July-4 August.

 A nut market festival might sound amateur, but Luxembourgers go wild with walnut harvesting in fall at the Veiner Nëssmoort nut market.
 The celebration is usually held around the second Sunday of October in the northern town of Vianden on their main street, which is filled with stands selling traditional nuts and nut products, nut breads and nut schnapps along with the usual beer and sausages.
 Music and activities are there for the kids.